PurpleKingdomGames/ultraviolet/README.md

 ### No forward referencing

 In Scala, you can call functions at the bottom of a program from code living at the top.
-This type of thing is called a forward reference, and is not allowed in GLSL.
+This type of arrangement is called a forward reference, and is not allowed in GLSL.

 There are compile time validation checks for this.